absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

         atomicAdd(&output[index], 1u);
     ```

-We also have declare the affected array as being atomic, and we have to
+We also have to declare the affected array as being atomic, and we have to
 provide a correct size at compile time.

 === "WGSL"